Olu-Francis/lms-tutorial/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Database Setup

+This project uses a MySQL database, and setup is automated through Docker and Prisma:

+1. **Automatic Setup:**
+   - Using **Docker Compose**, the database is set up automatically when the services run.
+The MySQL service is initialized with a database called `mydatabase`.
+   - The Prisma migrations service applies any necessary schema changes to the database.

+2. **Manual Commands:**
+   - If you need to run the migrations manually, use:
+     ```bash
+     npx prisma migrate dev
+     ```
+     This command will initialize the database schema according to the models defined in `prisma/schema.prisma`.

+3. **Configuration:**
+   - Ensure that the `DATABASE_URL` in your environment variables is correctly configured to point to the database service.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: